keithpatton/aks-sample/README.md

 ## Purpose
 Provides a working example of :
 - AKS Workload Identity using the Asp.Net Core Api project template with minor modifications.
-- Dynamically provisioned Persitent Volumes backed by Azure Blob Storage
+- Dynamically provisioned Persistent Volumes backed by Azure Blob Storage

 ## Pre-requistes
 - Azure Subscription Account with sufficient priviliges to create/manage resources.